 Fundraising diminishes individual member’s and group’s abilities to effect change or voice discontent with any committee by the practice of with holding funds from the “basket” or donations from the group.
 Committees are often substantially financed by fundraising allowing them to ignore any diminished funding from the “basket”.
 This principle created by our tradition’s founders is inherent in the 7th Tradition and is a right granted to individual members.

-Fundraising promotes governance rather than service, a clear contradiction expressed in the Tradition Two.
+Fundraising promotes governance rather than service, which is a clear contradiction expressed in the Tradition Two.
 Committees may decide on activities supported by fundraising which may have no relation to the collective group conscience.
-Majority democratic votes are used by committees often to rationalize this behavior.
-Democratic votes while useful are not to be confused with, nor are they the equivalent of, the spiritual concept of conscience of the fellowship.
-Governance of this sort is also justified by the notion that what we are doing is “good” or “necessary”, are euphemisms for “the ends justify the means”, hardly the most spiritual concept.
+Majority democratic votes are used by committees often to rationalize this behaviour.
+Democratic votes, while useful are not to be confused with, nor are they the equivalent of, the spiritual concept of the conscience of the fellowship.
+Governance of this sort can also justified by the notion that what we are doing is “good” or “necessary”—euphemisms for “the ends justify the means.”
 Governance is organizational self will and blocks the effect of “a loving God as he may express himself in or group conscience”, central to the 2nd Tradition.

 Fundraising permits the receipt of outside contributions to the funding of our fellowship, precisely prohibited by our 7th Tradition.
 There is no way to establish membership at the time of sale of goods or services and some activities such as raffles, lotteries, auctions of donated merchandise and resale of outside event tickets skirt legalities and does associate our fellowship with outside enterprises.